ArrowM/Queue-Bot/README.md

 1. [Create your Discord bot account](https://discordpy.readthedocs.io/en/latest/discord.html)
     1a.
 The required scopes for this bot are currently ```bot```.
 2. Clone/download this repository
 3. Create a database for storing queues.
-Look [here for local development instructions using Docker](#local-development-automation) otherwise here are the steps for Windows:
+If doing local development [here are instructions for using Docker to create a viable database](#local-development-automation), otherwise here are the steps for establishing a Postgres instance on Windows:
 	3a.
 [Download Postgresql](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
 	3b.
 Run the installer.
 Use the default port.
 Skip Stack Builder.
 Remember the password you set, you will need it later.
 	3c.
 Open Windows start menu, search for and open SQL Shell (psql).